camilamdaniels/Sprint-Challenge--Processes-and-Scheduling/README.md

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
       - A zombie process is a process that has finished executing and is in a terminated state that is still in the process table.
-They are created when a child process executes and is terminated before it's parent process, but the exit status is needed in order for the parent process to run.
+They are created when a child process executes and is terminated before its parent process, but the exit status is needed in order for the parent process to run.
 Once the wait() function is called from the parent process, the zombie's entry is removed from the process table and is thus destroyed.